Illusion & Change Manchester

 The author is Jonathan Schofield, a well-known Manchester guide, writer and broadcaster.

-Illusion and Change is the sister of Lost & Imagined Manchester (£16.99) which came out in November last year and is being reprinted, having sold out in 7 months.
+Illusion and Change is the sister of Lost & Imagined Manchester (£16.99).